Mrfebz/obesity-level-prediction/README.md

 * F1-score
 * Confusion Matrix

+## Model Performance

+The One-vs-One Logistic Regression model achieved an accuracy of **92.58%** on the test dataset.

 The project also allows predictions to be made for new user-provided data.

 ## Project Purpose